Faminic/backend-v2/MANUAL.md

 #### Reservations
 Each product has an associated list of reservations.
 Reservations are bookings for a product which have been made online, and can be viewed, added and deleted.

+When adding a reservation, it is possible that the time you select for it clashes with an existing reservation, or is outside normal opening hours.
+To ignore any clashes, and force the booking through anyway, check the 'Ignore clashes' checkbox.

 # FAQ
 **How do I issue a refund to a customer?**